-If you're craving something warm and hearty, this Instant Pot / Slow Cooker Beef Stew is sure to do the trick.
-Featuring tender beef and veggies stewed in a flavourful, silky broth, this beef stew recipe can be made using an Instant Pot electric pressure cooker or a slow cooker.
-Additionally, this particular beef stew recipe is low FODMAP and Whole30 compliant, with an easy Paleo option.
+If you're craving something warm and hearty, this Low FODMAP Beef Stew is sure to do the trick.
+Made in either the Instant Pot or a slow cooker, this Low FODMAP Beef Stew features tender beef and veggies stewed in a flavorful, silky broth.
+In addition to being low FODMAP, this beef stew is Whole30 compliant with an easy Paleo option.

 Instant Pot OR Slow Cooker Recipes

-My favorite kitchen gadget is, without question: the Instant Pot Pressure Cooker.
-However, from this point forward, the majority (but not all) of the Instant Pot recipes I'll be posting will also include slow cooker instructions.
+My favorite kitchen gadget is, without question: the Instant Pot.
+However, from this point forward, a lot of (but not all) the Instant Pot recipes I'll be posting will also include slow cooker instructions.
 Most Instant Pot recipes are easily adaptable for the slow cooker anyway, so it's really not a big deal.
-I would like my recipes to be accessible to more people, and slow cookers are a very common, affordable kitchen appliance.
+I would like my recipes to be accessible to more people, and slow cookers / Crock-Pots are a very common, affordable kitchen appliance.
 If the Instant Pot isn't your thing, now you have options.

 Homemade Beef Stew vs. Canned

-Before developing this Instant Pot / Slow Cooker Beef Stew recipe, I'm honestly not sure I've ever had homemade beef stew.
+Before developing this Low FODMAP Beef Stew recipe, I'm honestly not sure I've ever had homemade beef stew.
 I used to eat a lot of canned soups and stews and had canned beef stew plenty of times, never thinking it was anything special.
-I make this homemade beef stew, and BAM!
+I make this homemade low FODMAP beef stew, and BAM!
 F*#&ing amazing!
 My husband, Jeff, and I were both floored at how good it actually is.
 It's also so comforting and warm, perfect for feeling cozy on a cold or rainy day.

 Low FODMAP & Whole30 with Paleo Option